-In February 2010, the International Journal of Urban and Regional Research published a symposium on "Local governance and participation under neoliberalism: comparative perspectives", coordinated by Valeria Guarnersi-Meza and Mike Geddes.
-Susan Parnell and Edgar Pieterse, professors at Cape Town University, co-authored an article entitled "The 'Right to the City': Institutional imperatives of a developmental state".
+In February 2010, the International Journal of Urban and Regional Research published a symposium on "Local governance and participation under neoliberalism: comparative perspectives", coordinated by Valeria Guarnersi-Meza and Mike Geddes2.
+Susan Parnell and Edgar Pieterse, professors at Cape Town University, co-authored an article entitled "The 'Right to the City': Institutional imperatives of a developmental state"3.
 This highly stimulating text - both theoretically and empirically rich - broached the issue of neoliberalism at the local level through the South African example, more precisely that of Cape Town.
 It was strongly marked by the controversy over the development of post-apartheid urban policies and by the very topical debate on the role of the South African State in the field of development.

-Twenty years after the abolition of the apartheid regime (1991) and given the failure of the redistribution exercise promised by the ANC, the reviews are rather bitter.
-Spatial, social and racial inequalities persist and whatever has been achieved has not lived up to the initial ambitions, political expectations and enthusiasm that set the country ablaze in the 1990s.
+Twenty years after the abolition of the apartheid regime (1991) and given the failure of the redistribution exercise promised by the ANC4, the reviews are rather bitter.
+Spatial, social and racial inequalities persist5 and whatever has been achieved has not lived up to the initial ambitions, political expectations and enthusiasm that set the country ablaze in the 1990s.
 This relative failure is sometimes attributed to the neoliberal turn taken in the mid-1990s at the national scale (e.g. the analyses by Peet 2002, Bond 2005a and b), and the shift towards neoliberal urban planning (sometimes described as simply entrepreneurial) studied in Johannesburg (Murray 2008), Cape Town (McDonald 2007, Miraftab 2004a and b) or Durban (Narsiah 2002 and 2010).
-The ANC's internal transition between Thabo Mbeki, a representative of the party's liberal arm, and Jacob Zuma,
+The ANC's internal transition between Thabo Mbeki, a representative of the party's liberal arm, and Jacob Zuma, incarnating a more social liberalism in the absence of a truly socialist regim (in 2009), constituted an attempt at adjusting and responding to the immense disappointment among the people.
+However, the disappointment continues and is even worsening as South Africans are aware that they live in the only almost emerging African economy and, for many of them, in rich metropolitan cities.

-&lt;sup>1 Outcome of an international research seminar on urban governance, public services and participation, held in March 2007 by the Local Governance Research Unit of Montfort University and the Local Government Centre, Warwick University.
+2 Outcome of an international research seminar on urban governance, public services and participation, held in March 2007 by the Local Governance Research Unit of Montfort University and the Local Government Centre, Warwick University.

-&lt;sup>2 Parnell S., Pieterse E., 2010, The 'Right to the City': Institutional imperatives of a developmental state, International Journal of Urban and Regional Research, vol. 34, no. 1, p.
+3 Parnell S., Pieterse E., 2010, The 'Right to the City': Institutional imperatives of a developmental state, International Journal of Urban and Regional Research, vol. 34, no. 1, p.
 146-162.

-&lt;sup>3 African National Congress, the freedom party.
+4 African National Congress, the freedom party.
 See its electoral manifesto during the first democratic elections in 1994, the Reconstruction and Development Program, RDP, inspired by the 1955 freedom charter.

-&lt;sup>4 The article does not give a detailed description of these but refers, for example, to the analyses by Seekings and Natrass.
+5 The article does not give a detailed description of these but refers, for example, to the analyses by Seekings and Natrass.